-Algebra-based survey of mechanics, oscillations, waves and thermal physics.
+Algebra-based survey of electricity, magnetism, optics and modern physics.
 Appropriate for students in health and life sciences.
-Accompanying lab: PHYS 021.
-Prerequisites: High school algebra and trigonometry.
+Accompanying lab: PHYS 022.
+Prerequisites: PHYS 011 or PHYS 031 or PHYS 051.

 to on Monday, Tuesday, Wednesday and Thursday